Do you have kids? Do you love to read to them? Or to encourage them to read themselves?

 Country legend Dolly Parton started non-profit Imagination Library for kids under the age of 5 to receive one book a month for free.
 The books are mailed with the child’s name on the mailing label.

 Keep in mind the program is only free for families with kids under the age of 5 and living in participating coverage areas.
-If you happen to live in an area that is covered, you have to register with your personal information.
+If you live in an area that is covered, you have to register with your personal information.

 21. Free Kids Books